Celtics–Lakers rivalry: 1985 NBA Finals

 The Celtics, looking to repeat as NBA Champions, had homecourt advantage for the second year in a row as they finished the regular season with a 63–19 record while the Lakers compiled a 62–20 record.
 For the first time, the Finals went to a 2–3–2 format with games one and two in Boston while the next three games were in Los Angeles.

 The Los Angeles Lakers defeated the Celtics four games to two.
 Game 1 became known as the "Memorial Day Massacre" as the Celtics soundly beat the Lakers 148–114.
 Celtic reserve forward Scott Wedman made all 11 out of 11 field goal attempts.
 The Lakers responded in Game 2 with a 109–102 victory as Kareem Abdul-Jabbar had 30 points, 17 rebounds, eight assists, and three blocks.
 Michael Cooper had 22 points, making 8 out of 9 field goals attempted.
 In Game 3, the Celtics had a 48–38 lead in the second quarter before the Lakers, led by James Worthy, took a 65–59 lead at halftime and then pulled away in the second half to come away with a 136–111 victory.
-Worthy had 29 points while Abdul-Jabbar had 26 points and 14 rebounds.
+Worthy had 29 points while Kareem had 26 points and 14 rebounds.
 The Celtics tied the series in Game 4, 107–105 as Dennis Johnson hit a jumper at the buzzer.
 In Game 5, the Lakers raced out to a 64–51 lead and stretched it to 89–72 before the Celtics cut the deficit to 101–97 with six minutes remaining.
-However, Magic Johnson made three shots while Abdul-Jabbar added four more shots, and the Lakers came away with a 120–111 victory to take a 3–2 series lead.
-Abdul-Jabbar led the Lakers with 36 points.
+However, Magic Johnson made three shots while Kareem added four more shots, and the Lakers came away with a 120–111 victory to take a 3–2 series lead.
+Kareem led the Lakers with 36 points.
 The series shifted to Boston with only one full day off for both teams.
-In Game 6, the Lakers were led by Abdul-Jabbar who scored 29 points as the Lakers defeated the Celtics 111–100.
+In Game 6, the Lakers were led by Kareem who scored 29 points as the Lakers defeated the Celtics 111–100.
 Magic had a triple-double with 15 points, 14 assists, and 10 rebounds; Worthy had 28 points on 11 for 15 shooting.
 It was the first time the road team clinched their NBA championship in Boston, the Golden State Warriors would later do this in 2022.
 Kareem Abdul-Jabbar was named MVP of the series, making him the oldest player (38 years, 1 month, 24 days) ever to win the MVP of an NBA Finals series.